Try as we might, we’re all terrible at predicting outcomes and relationship predictions in our lives–but we keep doing it.

 Just simply becoming aware when you get into negative futurizing or fearful thinking is the first step to more peace and love in your life.

-As you see where your mind has gone, often without a shred of evidence, you can make the choice to see that it’s all made up.
+As you see where your mind has gone, often without a shred of evidence, you can make the choice to see the truth.

 As your thinking then clears up, you’re able to listen better, find out more and problems seem to solve themselves.